 We bring together the best of all great BBQ techniques to create something uniquely its own.
 The process begins with the best, all-natural meats and poultry, seasoned with perfect spice blends and then smoked with wood for many, many hours until the perfect harmony of smoke, flavor and time emerges.
 Our food is steeped in tradition but given new life.
 BBQ was created in the South but Mighty Quinn's Barbeque was born in New York!

 Fond memories of palate altering meals and a deep admiration for the soul of real barbeque have led Hugh on a personal quest for slow smoked perfection.
 Many years and copious piles of wood later Mighty Quinnʼs New York barbeque represents Hugh's craft and his desire to make people happy eating slow smoked goodness.

-Tips from the Pit
+Tips from the Pit for summer

 Get tips from our Pitmaster, Hugh Mangum